 Seat Belt Statistics

-Kailee Mills Foundation educates students on the importance of seat belt use through school assemblies, seat belt checks, and seat belt ribbon distribution to teen drivers.
+Kailee Mills Foundation educates students on the importance of seat belt safety through school assemblies, seat belt checks, and seat belt ribbon distribution to teen drivers.

 Nearly 27.5 million Americans admit they do not wear their seat belts.
 (1)